suhagan/Project_Bank_ATM_system/README.md

 _Data and its representation_: I have tried to present the data in an organized way, so that in future any developer wants to take hints, or   use my work for further upgradation, will have a clear view of data.
 Usually this application has several clients, and individual clients have one to several accounts.

 _Security_: A basic security has been introduced in this system.
-During the though process, I have added PinCode for every accounts to impose 3 attempts login in every single account instead of individual client login.
-Later, during the implementation phase, I have implemented that 3 attempts login only for Client Login level.
-Although they system will become strong with security, however it would not be a user friendly application, if it blocks in every level of client's accounts.
-It will be time consuming and user will be tiresum.
+I have added PinCode for every accounts to impose 3 attempts login try in every single account instead of individual client login whether to see details or transfer amount or even for a withdrawal.
+Later, during the implementation phase, I have implemented that 3 attempts login only for Client Login level and for withdrawal amount.
+Although they system will become strong with security, however it would not be a user friendly application, if it asks pin code in every level of accounts.
+It will be time consuming and user will be frustrated while operating the application.

 _Exception handling_: I have used "try - catch" for exception handling, so that the system will not crush.